-Pasta al forno (literally translated “baked pasta”) is one of the classic Sunday dish of my family.
+Pasta al forno (literally translated baked pasta or pasta bake) is one of the classic Sunday dish of my family.

 Just thinking about it, I can clearly remember the smell and the taste of this dish, and the feeling of a family Sunday lunch where everything was good and everybody felt happy just to sit around and eat delicious food.
 No problems, no thoughts, no worries.
 Just good food and happy people.